simha97/NOVA-hypermedia/README.md

-Check all icons and words to make it align (footer, each project) Navigation -  remove the outline of the hovering effect for project, change the shadow colour to #282E36  opacity 25% Main projects - change the shadow colour to #E7E7E7 Each project (?)- create link between area tag here back to the single area page Area - change shadow colour to #E7E7E7
-Each person -  put person’s picture next to the right margin
+Check all icons and words to make it align (footer, each project) Navigation -  remove the outline of the hovering effect for project, change the shadow colour to #282E36  opacity 25% Each project (?)- create link between area tag here back to the single area page Each person -  put person’s picture next to the right margin
-            -  I will find some pictures to replace the pictures with watermark